 - Industry: Salary ranges vary widely, but there are general industry norms you need to know.
 View the complete industry list here.

 - Role & Responsibilities: Your responsibilities, seniority of the position, and title play into your salary.

 - Experience Level: The years of experience you have are crucial to your target salary.

 - Expertise & Education: If you’re in a high-demand field or have a highly specialized degree, you can probably ask for more money.

 - Location: Where the job is located may have the biggest effect on your realistic salary range.
 The cost of living is huge, and the exact same role will have very different salaries in different cities.

-Related Post: How to Get the Salary You Deserve
+Related Post: How to Negotiate Salary with Confidence

 Plan Your Introduction